Baby gender predictor tests are a fun way to try and guess if you are having a boy or a girl before your 20-week scan.

 While the exact date that this baby gender prediction method was first used is not known, it is thought that the ancient art of predicting a baby's gender using a Chinese birth chart dates back to at least the 13th century.

-See the chart and work out if you will have a boy or girl using Chinese astrology here.
+See the Chinese birth chart (opens in new tab) and work out if you will have a boy or girl

 Predict your baby's gender using over 30 different old wives tales